-Interestingly, fishing kayaks are some of the best dog friendly kayaks available on the market.
+Interestingly, fishing kayaks are some of the best dog-friendly kayaks available on the market.
 They’re designed for maximum lateral stability, which works perfectly for kayaking with a large dog.
 Built with extra wide hulls, theses kayaks enable a fisherman to stand upright while casting off.

 Inflatable kayaks might not be the first thing you think of when considering a kayak for dogs.

 Won’t their claws tear through the material and sink the boat?
-Actually, no. Modern inflatables are made from extremely durable PVC and are able to handle rocks, gravel and even rapids.
+Actually, no. Modern inflatables are made from extremely durable PVC and are able to handle rocks, gravel, and even rapids.
 Think of the type of material used in a whitewater raft or rubber dingy.

 Inflatables have other advantages as well.
-They’re lightweight, easy to setup, and you don’t need a roof rack to transport them.
+They’re lightweight, easy to set up, and you don’t need a roof rack to transport them.
 Many inflatables are also more spacious than traditional hard bodied kayaks.

-What to Bring When Kayaking with your Dog?
+What to Bring When Kayaking with your Dog

 Along with all your usual kayaking gear, bringing a few extra things will make your dog’s kayaking experience that much better.